-Accountable care systems (especially ACSs) are being introduced at breakneck speed, without robust evidence, and in the absence of meaningful public involvement and consultation, parliamentary scrutiny or appropriate legislation.
-In addition, they are already beginning to give private corporations new roles and powers to shape the NHS in their interests.
+New systems for delivering care, like ACOs and ICSs, are being introduced at breakneck speed, without robust evidence, and in the absence of meaningful public involvement and consultation,

-No one can deny the need for acute, primary care and community NHS services and social care to be more coordinated.
-However, this does not require commercial contracts and the involvement of corporates.
-These new models of care must be opposed.
+No one can deny the need for acute, primary care and community NHS services and social care to be fully coordinated.
+However, this will not be achieved by fragmenting the NHS.
+Nor does coordination require commercial contracts and the involvement of corporates.
+The introduction of new care delivery systems such as ICSs and ACOs must be opposed.

-Instead, the success of a truly integrated system of health and social care requires:
+Instead, the success of a truly coordinated system of health and social care requires:

-- Increased funding of the NHS and personal social care to ensure that integration can deliver improved patient services rather than be the disguise for 'efficiency savings' and cuts; - Personal social care provided on the same terms as health, free at the point of use and paid for from public funding, as in Scotland;

-- Full public involvement and meaningful consultation; - Robust piloting of future plans for integration with in-depth, independent evaluation; - Clarity on the governance and accountability of decision making bodies; - New legislation that protects Bevan's founding principles of the NHS; ends the marketisation and fragmentation of the NHS; and re-establishes public bodies and NHS services that are accountable to Parliament and local communities legislation such as that drafted in the NHS Bill 2016-17.
+- Increased funding of the NHS and personal social care to ensure that coordination can deliver improved patient services rather than be the disguise for 'efficiency savings' and cuts: - Personal social care provided on the same terms as health, free at the point of use and paid for from public funding, as in Scotland; - Full public involvement and meaningful consultation; - Robust piloting of future plans for coordination with in-depth, independent evaluation; - Clarity on the governance and accountability of decision making bodies; - New legislation, such as that drafted in the NHS Bill 2016-17, that - a. protects Bevan's founding principles of the NHS; - b. ends the marketisation and fragmentation of the NHS; and - c. re-establishes public bodies and NHS services that are accountable to Parliament and local communities.